 Several digital companies, such as Deliveroo, were seduced by the dynamism of Kreuzberg and moved their headquarters to the area.
 The renovation of many period buildings, attracted last years investors from around the world and improved the standing and reputation of this unique district.

 Neukölln is currently the most multicultural and rising area of the "already" most international German city.
 Thanks to its unique atmosphere, Neukölln is becoming very popular for artists, designers, hipsters and start-uppers.

 In the middle of a deep transformation process, Neukölln is a lively area that almost never sleeps with a multitude of bars and flourishing nightlife.

-Charlottenburg and Wilmersdorf are the most known and symbolic areas of West Berlin.
-Where Wilmersdorf is mostly a residential highly-rated area, Charlottenburg is more international and lively one.
+Charlottenburg and Wilmersdorf are the most known and symbolic West Berlin districts.
+Where Wilmersdorf is mostly a local residential highly-rated area, Charlottenburg is more international and dynamic.